Ayush91827/ML-Crop-Recommendation-Model/Readme.md

 ├── README.md                  # Project documentation
 ├── Testing model.ipynb        # For testing if model works or not ├── app.py                     # Streamlit frontend application
+├── init_db.py                 # Generates 500 mock record dataset, then updates dataset with new records as people use the Model
 ├── requirements.txt           # Project dependencies
 └── trained1stModel.pkl        # Serialized Scikit-Learn pipeline artifact
 ```